Max L. Feldman

 Max L. Feldman (born London, 1988) is a writer, critic, and educator based in Vienna.

-He’s dug into forgotten German abstract painters and the wild gatherings of alleged witches from 17th century Sicily; covered minimalist sculpture in big museums and ‘ancient alien’ conspiracy theories online; produced comparative reviews of opera and school plays; written about war, architecture, illness, tourism, selfies — how we carry myths, griefs, and misunderstandings from the past into the present using the arsenal of an academic background to make sense of the emotional texture of things.
-If this approach has a name, it’s ‘sober surrealism’.
+He has: uncovered forgotten German abstract painters and the wild gatherings of (alleged) witches in 17th century Sicily; covered minimalist sculpture in big museums and ‘ancient alien’ conspiracy theories online; written a review comparing a performance of ‘The Magic Flute’ at London’s Royal Opera House and the same thing done as a school play; reported on war, tourism, architecture, illness, the sheer unjustifiable luxury of art fairs, the expanded field of horror, selfies — how we all carry a sturdy little backpack full of myths, griefs, and misunderstandings from the past into the present, putting an academic background to good use by looking into the real emotional texture of things.

 He studied at Heythrop College (University of London), Birkbeck College, The University of Warwick, and The New School for Social Research, New York.